tsgates/arch-wiki-markdown/wiki/Linux_Containers.md

     lxc-create -f $CONTAINER_CONFIGPATH -n $CONTAINER_NAME

-lxc-create will create /var/lib/lxc/$CONTAINER_NAME with a new copy of the container configuration file found in $CONTAINER_CONFIGPATH.
+lxc-create will create
+/var/lib/lxc/CONTAINER_NAME with a new copy of the container configuration file found in CONTAINER_CONFIGPATH.

 As such, if you need to make modifications to the container's configuration file, it's advisable to modify only the original file and